Childhood Lead Poisoning Prevention Program

 • Increasing awareness of lead hazards and providing education and assistance in order to reduce lead exposure,

-• Increasing the number of children who receive a blood test for lead poisoning.
+• Increasing the number of children who receive a blood test for lead poisoning,

 The CLPPP provides case management services and home investigations to families of children found to have an elevated blood lead level.
 In addition, information and education are provided to the general public, medical providers, and community-based organizations.
 These services are open to all residents of Wasco & Sherman Counties free of charge.